rtasalem/macbook-config/defra-setup/GUIDE.md

 Below this point is other additional config that I've done for my Mac that is not in the original guide.
 ***
 ### Another Redis Desktop Manager
--> Installed when building the POC (proof of concept) for FFD.
+- Installed when building the POC (proof of concept) for FFD, didn't really use it but worth keeping in mind since some SFD services will use/are using Redis.
 ##### Instructions
-- [Download from GitHub](https://github.com/qishibo/AnotherRedisDesktopManager) (includes the Homebrew command to install).
+- [Download from GitHub](https://github.com/qishibo/AnotherRedisDesktopManager) (includes the Homebrew command for installation).
 ***
 ### Microsoft Azure Storage Explorer
--> Recommended by the lead developer while going through different FFD repositories.
+- Recommended by the lead developer while going through different FFD repositories.
 ##### Instructions
 - [Download from Microsoft](https://azure.microsoft.com/en-gb/products/storage/storage-explorer)
 - Can also be installed by Homebrew: